harshraj172/Attendance-System/README.md

 4. step.py: includes training and validation step for producing image embeddings
 5. similarity.py: compares the similarity of embeddings of reference anf selfie images
 6. main.py: executes the above functions to output a 'Match' or 'No Match'

+# Run
+Execute each python script in separate IDLE shells